 The NSW Government summarised its criteria for nominating candidates under the new National Innovation Visa (NIV) program.
-The nomination process is scheduled to open in early July 2025.
+The nomination process is scheduled to open in around 28 July 2025.

 Key Points: